Top 5 Challenges in Sustaining Your Knowledge Base Long-Term

 How often should we update our internal knowledge base?

-Review critical operational documents quarterly, while less frequently used content can be assessed annually.
+Review critical operational documents quarterly.
+Less frequently used content can be assessed annually.
 The key is establishing ownership for each section and creating automated reminders for regular reviews.

 What’s the best way to encourage team participation in knowledge base maintenance?